Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 ![](/images/ihrp/elearn5.png)

-For transparency: Yes there are some grammatical mistakes.
+For transparency: Yes there are some grammatical errors.
 The author is from Italy originally so it is understandable.
-His expertise is within IR not English "_"
+His expertise is within IR not English.